apache/flink/docs/apis/batch/libs/table.md

 {% top %}

 ### Expression Syntax
-Some of operators in previous section expect an expression.
-These can either be specified using an embedded Scala DSL or a String expression.
-Please refer to the examples above to learn how expressions can be formulated.
+Some of the operators in previous sections expect one or more expressions.
+Expressions can be specified using an embedded Scala DSL or as Strings.
+Please refer to the examples above to learn how expressions can be specified.

 This is the complete EBNF grammar for expressions: